 By all means!
 And if you're interested in a double chocolate banana bread, check out the one linked below.

-Oat flour is the only flour I've tested so far with this recipe, so I can't say for sure, though I have heard from others who subbed whole wheat pastry with great success.
+Oat flour is the only flour I've tested so far with this recipe, but I have heard from readers who used whole wheat pastry with great success.

-Nope!
-The bananas and almond butter work together to add moisture, binding, and fat, while baking soda and baking powder cause the bread to rise.
+Not necessarily.
+In this recipe the bananas and almond butter work together to add moisture, binding, and fat, while baking soda and baking powder help the bread rise.

 Serving Suggestions